People Tell Their Best "Thirsty For Revenge" Stories

 This culminated in getting a call from this person, 30 minutes after I had left work, asking about a pile of papers she couldn’t find.
 I remembered I had actually kept those papers on my desk and told her to look there.
 I apologize profusely and ask her if she wants me to go back to help her deal with it.
 She simply says ‘no’ and that everything is ‘alright.’

+Now, this was the type of coworker that always did the bare minimum and still whine about it at every chance she had.
 I never thought much of it.
 After all, she was a mom and as such, she probably was pretty tired all the time.
 But I never thought she would turn on me because she had to stay at work for 30 more minutes looking for a pile of papers.

-Half the time, I would have to stay 1 or 2 hours after work to deal with my workload, so I thought it was no big deal.
+The next day, I again apologized to my coworker but immediately noticed something wasn’t quite right about the way she was acting with me.
 Throughout the day, I noticed her going out of the office with coworkers, sending them messages, and letting out these poisonous little laughs to herself every time I opened my mouth to say anything.

 From that day on, this was one of the people that decided to make my life a living nightmare.

 I made some friends in this place too, some of them became really great friends that I still hang out with and treasure to this day.
+But for the most part, it was an absolute nightmare.
+Here are some of the things that I experienced over my 3-year stay:

 – One of the most important people in the company publicly shamed me for participating in an interview wearing sneakers.
 (Keep in mind that no dress code was defined for interviews or any other corporate event, and I had always worn sneakers.)